 The first Greggs funded breakfast club was established in 1999 as part of a Business in the Community ‘Seeing is Believing’ event.
 The event was in response to growing concerns that children were attending school without having breakfast.
 Greggs plc took up the charge and established the first ‘Greggs’ breakfast club.
-Robbie, pictured above, is getting his breakfast at Fell Dyke Primary School, the 100th school to be sponsored by Greggs.
-The Greggs Foundation now oversees almost 200 clubs, providing a healthy breakfast to over 10,000 school children each day, almost 2million each year!!!
+The Greggs Foundation now oversees over 270 clubs, providing a nutritious breakfast to over 14,000 school children each day, over 2.5million each year!!!

 All of our breakfast club schools in disadvantaged areas and have high numbers of pupils who qualify for free school meals.
 To find out more about how to qualify for a breakfast club, please see our 'how to apply' section.